Hungarian Grand Prix betting tips and F1 predictions: Leclerc to reign supreme

-Bahrain Grand Prix weekend betting tips and F1 predictions: Kevin Magnussen can make a strong start
+Bahrain Grand Prix qualifying betting tips and F1 predictions: Sergio Perez rates value for pole

-Best bets, Formula 1 tips & analysis for the F1 Bahrain Grand Prix on Sunday
+Best bets, Formula 1 tips & analysis for Bahrain Grand Prix qualifying at Sakhir Circuit on Saturday

 Where to watch